Guide d'audit et de mise en œuvre des Normes Universelles de Gestion de la Performance Sociale et Environnementale

 Voluntary Insurance

-Voluntary insurance are all the insurance products that are not bundled with the loan (eg: insurance that covers the loan in case of death).
-Clients usually do not have the tools, data, or skills to assess the value of the insurance products offered to them.
-It is the provider’s responsibility to ensure that all insurance products offered deliver value to clients.
+Voluntary insurance are all insurance products that the provider do not take out as group policies that are bundled with loan or savings products.
+Voluntary insurance products tend to be rather expensive and thus offer little client value.
+As clients usually do not have the tools, data, or skills to assess the value of the insurance products, it is the provider’s responsibility to ensure that all insurance products offer client value.
 Details about how to assess the value of insurance can be found here.

 Monitor Agents and Networks

-While agent banking can help you reach more clients and deliver new services, you give up some control when using agents versus your own staff.
-This phenomenon is heightened when you use agents in conjunction with digital financial services.
-Many users are not only new to both formal finance and technology, they also live precarious financial lives that allow little room for error.84 It becomes critical that you recognize the risks associated with agents and digital channels in your market.
-For many providers, these risks include:
+While agent banking help reaching more clients and delivering new services, the provider gives up some control when using agents versus own staff.
+This phenomenon is heightened when using agents in conjunction with digital financial services.
+Many client are not only new to both formal finance and technology, they also live precarious financial lives that allow little room for error.
+The provider must monitor (typically by Internal Audit/internal control) and mitigate the following risks associated with agents and digital channels:

 • Inability to transact due to network downtime;